How to Become a Finance Manager in India

 3. Technical Know-How

 As finance managers, one might have to use a variety of finance-based softwares, analyse data, manage balance sheets, and produce reports.
 In such cases, it is essential that a potential candidate not only have the knowledge but also the experience of using such software.
+Proficiency in Excel, ERP systems (such as SAP or Oracle), and working knowledge of Ind-AS (Indian Accounting Standards) are especially valued by Indian employers.

 5. Effective Communication

-Since finance managers are required to convey their understanding and strategies to the others in a clear and concise format, it is essential that they are proficient in verbal and written communication.
+Since finance managers are required to convey their understanding and strategies to others in a clear and concise format, it is essential that they are proficient in verbal and written communication.
 This way, they will be able to help others understand complex financial information in a simple manner.

 How to Become a Finance Manager?